reasonml-old/reason-react-example/README.md

 | Styling                   | ✓                | ✓                      |  ✓              | ✓       |
 | React.array               |                  |                        |  ✓               |         |

-# Build Pipeline

-Bundle for production
+# Bundle for Production

 We've included a convenience `UNUSED_webpack.config.js`, in case you want to ship your project to production.
+You can remove that in favor of other bundlers, e.g. Rollup.
+We've also provided a barebone indexProduction.html, to serve your bundle.

 ```sh
 npm install webpack webpack-cli